Civil War Veterans Buried In Washington State - Frank Abel Cemetery

 Woodland, Cowlitz County, Washington 98674

-In 1955, Frank Abel Cemetery became part of Cowlitz County Cemetery District #2, and several additional parcels of land were added to the original cemetery.
-Frank Abel is currently the most frequently used cemetery in the Woodland area.
+In 1955, the Frank Abel Cemetery became a part of Cowlitz County Cemetery District #2, which expanded by adding several parcels of land to the original cemetery.
+Today, Frank Abel Cemetery is the most frequently used cemetery in the Woodland area.

-Prior to the 1950s, many local cemeteries did not have regular maintenance and were often overgrown with grass and weeds.
-The Washington State Legislature created laws to provide for local cemetery districts that would manage and maintain the cemeteries.
+Before the 1950s, many local cemeteries lacked regular maintenance and were often overgrown with grass and weeds.
+In response, the Washington State Legislature enacted laws to establish local cemetery districts to manage and maintain these cemeteries.

-Cowlitz County Cemetery District #2 is comprised of Frank Abel, Lone Pine, Kerns-Bozorth, and Yale Cemeteries along the Lewis River valley near Woodland, WA.
-It was formed on October 11, 1955.
-The district offices are located at the Frank Abel Cemetery.
-Cemetery Commissioners meetings are held monthly and are open to the public.
+Cowlitz County Cemetery District #2 includes Frank Abel, Lone Pine, Kerns-Bozorth, and Yale Cemeteries, all located along the Lewis River valley near Woodland, WA.
+This district was formed on 11 October 1955, with its offices located at Frank Abel Cemetery.
+Cemetery commissioners hold monthly meetings that are open to the public.

 Visit the Frank Abel Cemetery Website